Flexural deformations and collapse of bilayer two-dimensional crystals by interlayer exciton: Linear regime

 \subsection{Strong coupling}

 If the cut-off frequency $\omega_0$ becomes sufficiently small, the dimensionless coupling constant $\beta$ becomes larger than unity and the perturbation theory approach presented above becomes inapplicable.
+It can happen for sufficiently large interlayer separation $L$ in a drum-like structures, see estimates in Ref.~\cite{https://doi.org/10.1002/andp.202000339} or, if the cut-off is provided by the finite size of the flake, for sufficiently large flakes.

 Here we address the strong coupling regime where $\beta \gg 1$ and the vibrations of the layers can be described classically.
 In this regime, the exciton generates considerable deformation of the layers and gets self-trapped in the induced potential well.
 Thus, the polaron energy can be found from the minimization of the $\delta E_s$ defined as~\cite{https://doi.org/10.1002/andp.202000339}

 where $\psi(\bm{r})$ is exciton center-of-mass wavefunction and

 is the Fourier component of the corresponding probability density.
 The first term in Eq.~\eqref{strong:total} describes the kinetic energy of the localized exciton and the second term presents the mechanical energy of the layers.
 The latter is presented as a sum of energies of individual oscillators with the momentum $\bm q$ and frequency $\omega_q$.